 A few years ago, I attended a class taught by Marta Waddell, a Master Gardener in Arizona.
-I’ve referred to my class notes over and over again, and decided they were good enough to pass along to you!
+I’ve referred to my class notes repeatedly and decided they were good enough to pass along to you!
+This master gardener advice is priceless.

 - Practice eating what’s in season locally.
 This will get your family used to eating seasonal produce, and, therefore, what you can grow in your own garden.

-- Learn what herbs might help your family’s health issues.
+- Learn what herbs might help your family’s health issues and start an herb garden specifically for that purpose.

 - Try more than one variety of each vegetable to see what gives you the best results.